Laravel-Backpack/docs/7.x/crud-columns.md

 ### markdown <span class="badge badge-pill badge-info">PRO</span>

-Convert a markdown string to HTML, using ```Illuminate\Mail\Markdown```.
+Convert a markdown string to HTML, using `Illuminate\Support\Str::markdown()`.
 Since Markdown is usually used for long texts, this column is most helpful in the "Show" operation - not so much in the "ListEntries" operation, where only short snippets make sense.

 ```php
 [